 Another recent trend has been ditching carbohydrates for a higher fat approach.
 The common question seems to be: do we need carbohydrates, or are they just making us fat?
 The short answer is that carbohydrates are our body’s preferred source of fuel, especially for our brains.
 Because of this, simply avoiding all carbs can be an unpleasant and even dangerous approach to losing weight.

 Fats are an important source of energy, but excess fat can actually build up in blood vessels and lead to atherosclerosis and stroke.

 On the other side of the coin, trying to implement a primarily fat-based diet may put dieters at a greater risk of cardiovascular disease.
 Fats are an important source of energy, but excess fat can actually build up in blood vessels and lead to atherosclerosis and stroke.
 Minimal carbohydrate intake can also impair blood flow through coronary arteries, ultimately leading to damage of the heart muscle.

 These high fat strategies make a great point, however, about the importance of keeping healthy fats in your diet.
 Polyunsaturated omega-3 and omega-6 fats found in foods like nuts, avocados and olive oil are in fact great for heart health.

 Dieting can be a great tool to improve body composition, quality of life and heart health, but intelligent approaches need to be the standard and not the exception.
 Focus on a balanced diet, include the foods you love and use realistic goals.
 We need to be encouraging people to invest in themselves; life is a long road and our health should be our focus in the long haul.

 Curious about your heart health?
 Take the heart disease quiz to find out if you’re at risk.

-Information in this blog post was contributed by Peter Ritz, Lauren Pittman and Anna Strle, dietetic interns at Baylor University Medical Center at Dallas.
+This blog post was contributed by a team of dietetic interns at Baylor University Medical Center.